ds-horizon/dota/api/README.md

 #### Prerequisites

 The DOTA Server requires storage to operate.
 For local setup, you have the following options:
-- **Authentication**: You can use a mock token or GCP secret (if set up)
+- **Authentication**: You can use passwordless authentication mode or GCP secret (if set up)
 - **Storage Options**: AWS S3, Azure Blob Storage, JSON storage, or just spawn a server

 To set up your local environment:
 1. Ensure you have Node.js installed
-2. Configure authentication using either mock token or GCP secret
+2. Configure authentication using either passwordless authentication mode or GCP secret
 3. Choose and configure your preferred storage option

 #### Steps